amirfakhrullah/reddit-client-app/README.md

 * Clone or download the repository
 * Open the directory on the terminal and run the development by typing 'npm run' (make sure to npm install everything)

-## Acknowledgements

-This project obtains the data from Reddit API.
-I have nothing to do with the content displayed in the web app.
-This is a Codecademy project for Full-Stack Software Engineering Course.
-The goal was to practice and implement the front-end skills gained during the course (HTML, CSS, JavaScript, React, Redux, Jest, Enzyme and Selenium, Git and Github Projects, Command line, Wireframes)

 ## Ongoing / Future Works

 ### Ongoing works